Adityakunwar0/Banking-App-Backend-using-spring-boot/README.md

 ## Summary Of Project

-Developed a backend banking application that provides APIs to handle core account operations such as account creation, detail retrieval, deposit, withdrawal, and deletion.
+Developed a backend banking application that provides APIs to handle core account operations such as account creation, deposit, withdrawal, and deletion.
 Implemented balance validation and exception handling to ensure robust operations.
 The system uses Spring Boot with Spring Data JPA and connects to a MySQL database.